TN 1 (06-01)

 determining good cause for late filing of reconsideration requests.

-The FSP should forward reconsideration requests and other associated appeals material to the servicing FO or central processing site according to instructions in VB 00901.015B and VB 00901.015C.
+The FBU should forward reconsideration requests and other associated appeals material to the servicing FO or central processing site according to instructions in VB 00901.015B and VB 00901.015C.

 3. Program Service Center (PSC) Responsibilities

-SVB initial determination notices direct claimants or beneficiaries in foreign countries other than Canada and the Philippines to contact the nearest U.S. Embassy or consulate if they want their case to be reexamined.
-The FSPs are responsible for assisting these individuals in preparing a reconsideration request and submitting it to the proper FO or central processing site.
-In certain limited situations, an FSP may also be requested to assist a claimant or beneficiary who has asked to review his/her file prior to a reconsideration determination.
+SVB initial determination notices direct claimants or beneficiaries in foreign countries other than Canada and the Philippines to contact the nearest FBU if they want their case to be reexamined.
+The FBU are responsible for assisting these individuals in preparing a reconsideration request and submitting it to the proper FO or central processing site.
+In certain limited situations, an FBU may also be requested to assist a claimant or beneficiary who has asked to review his/her file prior to a reconsideration determination.
 (See VB 02502.015C.2.b.)